 Raise your hand if you love animals.
 Raise your hand if you care about your health and the health of your family.
 Raise your hand if you care about the future of our environment and the livability of our planet.

 If you didn’t raise your hand (even in your mind) then go ahead and skip the rest of this essay, because if you don’t care – you don’t care – and no one can force you to care.
 As an empathetic person who cares, sometimes too deeply, it is hard to understand how others do not, but nevertheless, the inner workings of each of us is so unique and formed from our individual paths.

-For those planning to read on, it’s important to note that all three of the issues listed above necessitate becoming vegan, and 2017 is the perfect year for everyone who cares, to begin.
+For those planning to read on, it’s important to note that all three of the issues listed above necessitate becoming vegan, and now the perfect time for everyone who cares, to begin.

 Plant-based diets have proven to be an answer to diabetes, obesity, cancer, heart disease and many chronic ailments.
 Humans do not need to suffer in pain and to die, but they continue to do so, because we’ve all been indoctrinated to believe that eating animals and their secretions (milk, dairy, eggs) is a necessary part of our diet.
 So, we continue to eat massive amounts of meat, eggs and dairy, and the hospitals keep building additional towers to accommodate.
 Do we care?

 We like to think that the food we see on our plates could never have come from a gentle animal who suffered.
 We turn away from the thought of that animal’s fear and pain, and we never think of the moment of slaughter, when that young animal fought with all his might to stay alive.
 This suffering is also massively inherent in the lives of the animals exploited for dairy and eggs.
 If we decide not to think about it, we don’t have to do anything to change and that, I presume, is the basis for the phrase, “ignorance is bliss.”
 Please know that they all have suffered fear, pain and slaughter.

 Do we care?